hxu-hms/lsp-minerva-tutorial/_episodes/02-automated.md

 A black console window will now open.
 This is the actual Minerva Author application, but we will interact with it through a web browser.
-The application will take about one minute to fully launch, at which point your browser should automatically open a new tab displaying the Minerva Author interface.
-If an error mentioning web browsers appears in the console window, manually navigate to `http://127.0.0.1:2020/` in your browser.
+The application will take about one minute to fully launch, at which point your web browser should automatically open a new tab displaying the Minerva Author interface.
 This is what the new browser tab will look like:

 ![Initial view of Minerva Story](../fig/screenshot-new-story.jpg){:style="max-width: 800px;" }